How to Get to Moraine Lake in 2024

 Overnight Option: Stay at Moraine Lake Lodge

 If you can secure a stay at the Moraine Lake Lodge, you have guaranteed access to Moraine Lake and can drive up to Moraine Lake with your suitcases and luggage.
-Since room rates range between $900-1100 per night, rightfully so.
+Since room rates range between $900 and $1100 per night, rightfully so.
 Moraine Lake Lodge is the only lodging at Moraine Lake, so if it’s within your budget, book well in advance.

 Sunrise Option: Sunrise Shuttle to Moraine Lake

-Moraine Lake Bus Company is one of the main companies offering sunrise shuttles to Moraine Lake.
-This is a point-to-point shuttle service and is solely a shuttle transport, not a guided tour.
+Moraine Lake Bus Company is a local family-run company that emerged last summer as one of the top operators of sunrise shuttles to Moraine Lake.
+This point-to-point shuttle service is solely bus transport, not a guided tour.
+They run sunrise shuttles every day in the summer.

 Parks Canada will offer sunrise options this year.
 Alpine Start will run daily from June 1 to October 14, 2024.
 This service runs daily at 4 a.m. and 5 a.m. between Lake Louise Lakeshore and Moraine Lake.
 Reservations are required, and tickets are limited.
 Alpine Start buses leave from the Lake Louise Lakeshore, meaning riders will have to leave their vehicle at the Lake Louise Lakeshore parking lot and pay the $36.75 parking fee.